fgx/fgx.github.io/sandbox/flightpath/readme.md

 * Draws a red 3D flightpath from the data
 * Simulates the motion of an aircraft following the path
 * Buttons allow toggling between camera following aircraft and world camera
+	* Sliders control camera placement
 * Supports the normal Three.js rotate, zoom and pan features
+* AutoRotate with toggle
+* Stop and start motion

 ### Issues

 * Flightmap scaling and positioning is still by eye
 * Too long a wait before things start appearing on screen
+* Chase camera rotation has many gimbal lock / where is up? issues
+	* Try changing to cylindrical view

 ### Road Map - in probable order of appearance

 * Add 3D points of interest placards/indications, like castle, and freeway intersection, visual turn clues and more to make this a real sim PPL circuit view...
 * Upgrade c172p aircraft to have colors and textures
-* More controls over camera placement
-* Stop and start motion
 * Skybox
 * User-defined height scales
 * Read alternate data files
-* AutoRotate with toggle
 * Sun position?
 Fog?
 Night flying
 * Increase size of texture map - to show more detail
 * Increase size of ground mesh from 512x512 to 1024x1024
 	* Once we get elevation data file size smaller
 * Permalinks?
 * Speed control
+* Reorganize code and content files

 ### Notes